Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-2-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the February release of Aspose.HTML for .NET.

 In this release, we have improved performance and reduce PDF document processing time.
 We also improved the quality of the rendering result and implemented enhancements to the conversion algorithm to accurately render tables in the generated PDFs.
+Added more advanced functionality for saving documents using the ResourceHandler class, which replaced IOutputStorage.

 ## **Improvements and Changes**